-University of Arizona Risk Management Services (RMS) assists the campus community in creating a safe environment for faculty, staff, students, and visitors based on national, state, and local regulations related to occupational and environmental health and safety.
-Please complete the Report a Safety Hazard Form27 to notify RMS of routine physical safety hazards.
-Examples include broken or missing handrails, tripping hazards, fire hazards such as improper storage, or other conditions that might result in injury or property damage.
+The University of Arizona Risk Management Services (RMS) assists the campus community in maintaining and supporting a safe environment related to occupational and environmental health and safety.
+The Report a Safety Hazard Form can be completed to notify RMS of physical safety hazards.
+Examples include broken or missing handrails, tripping hazards, fire hazards such as improper chemical storage, to request Safety Data Sheets, or other conditions that might result in injury or property damage.
 RMS will evaluate the condition reported and coordinate any action needed with the appropriate University department.